-- Hydraulic Environmental PAO (Polyalphaolefins) and Related Hydrocarbon Products (HEPR)
+- Hydraulic Environmental PAO (Polyalphaolefins) and other Synthetic Hydrocarbon Products (HEPR)

-If a product meets the above criterion, it is approved by the EPA and self-certified as VGP 2013 compliant.
+If a product meets the above criteria, it is approved by the EPA and self-certified as VGP 2013 compliant.
 The EPA does not certify or recommend EALs.

-Barges, cargo ships, container ships, commercial fishing vessels, cruise ships, emergency response vessels, mobile offshore drilling units, oil tankers, petroleum tankers, ROVs and more can be affected by the 2013 VGP.
+Barges, cargo ships, container ships, commercial fishing vessels, cruise ships, emergency response vessels, mobile offshore drilling units, oil tankers, petroleum tankers, ROVs and more are regulated by the 2013 VGP.

-If a product meets the following criterion, it is considered technically feasible:
+If a product meets the following criteria, it is considered technically feasible:

 - EALs are available for pre-lubricated products